roytang/blog/content/notes/2014/03/440031203476119552/index.md

 - flipboard
 ---

-RT [@redditflipboard](https://twitter.com/redditflipboard/): This is basically what being an adult is like [r/funny] https://imgur.com/Kdtnhs6 #reddit #flipboard
+This is basically what being an adult is like [r/funny] http://imgur.com/Kdtnhs6 #reddit #flipboard